All Episodes

 Since he was originally going to write a book on race.

-Here's Jacob Tapper, ace reporter ABC, who's just now learning about it.
+But above and beyond that, here's Jacob Tapper, ACE reporter ABC, who's just now learning about it took another journalist, Maranus or Moranis.

 I've got to figure out.

-I've known how he pronounced his name, I just don't remember.
+I've known how he pronounces his name.

 I'm not trying to purposely mispronounce it.

-At any rate, David, I'll say Moranis.
+At any rate, David, I'll say Moranus.

 This stuff was all knowable four years ago.

-Isn't it striking how all these Obama beat journalists are fascinated with this?
+Isn't it striking how all these Obama-beat journalists are fascinated with this?

 They didn't know anything about it.